 To remove a membership from your record, follow these steps:

-- Navigate to the tab that says Transcript and you will see a list of your current involvement.
+- You will see a list of your current involvement.

 This depends on the type of involvement.
 For membership to a particular student organization, this is dependent on the internal constitutional framework of each organization.
 For instance, the student organization may require that you attend three meetings before you are considered a member.